Policy in printable format (pdf 123kb)

 HOW of Records Management

-Records Officers shall have knowledge of their agencies and their records, and know the functions to create an inventory of records and retention schedules, and maintain an office file plan and keep these updated.
+Records Officers shall have knowledge of the agency and its records; the functions to create an inventory of records and retention schedules; and maintain an office file plan and keep these updated.

 Actions by Employees: Every State employee shall comply with this policy by taking the following actions:

-1. Properly manage all of their State government records, including correspondence, email and electronic documents.
+1. Properly manage all of their State government records, including (but not limited to) correspondence, email and electronic documents.

 a.
-Employees are to save (retain accordingly) their correspondence, email and other documents so that it is preserved for the amount of time required by the records schedules.
+Employees should save (retain accordingly) their paper and electronic correspondence including other documents so that it is preserved for time required by the records schedules.
 It is the responsibility of Agency managers and supervisors to secure and manage/archive records of former employees.
 For steps on how to archive email, see the instructions on the State internal website,

 c.
-Judicial Branch, Legislative Branch, Constitutional Offices and semi-independent agencies: If assistance is needed, employees should call their individual HelpDesk.
+Legislative Branch, Constitutional Offices and semi-independent agencies: If assistance is needed, employees should call their individual HelpDesk.

 2. Review the following Schedules and Guides: